 See Advance Decision to Refuse Treatment.

-See Mental Capacity Assessment and Customer Journey for more information.
+See Mental Capacity Assessment Process for more information.

 For example carers, GP, doctors, district nurses etc. This should include interviews, records and discussions including past and present wishes of the person concerned, which should be attached/included in this assessment.